Water Security: Methods for Purifying, Storing, and Accessing Clean Water Off-Grid

 For any storage container, a tight-fitting, secure lid is non-negotiable.
 This keeps out dust, insects, and other unwanted guests.
 Before filling your containers, make sure they are thoroughly cleaned and sanitized.
 If your water source is untreated, you may want to add a small amount of bleach or use another purification method before sealing the container for long-term storage.
 The CDC offers guidelines on how to do this safely.

-Setting Up a Water Rotation Schedule
+Create a Rotation Schedule

 While water itself doesn’t expire, it’s wise to rotate your supply to keep it fresh and to inspect your containers for any leaks or damage.
 A good rule of thumb is to replace your stored water every 6 to 12 months.
 This might sound like a chore, but you can make it simple.
 Use the "first in, first out" method: use your oldest water first for drinking, cooking, or watering plants, and then refill those containers with a fresh supply.